Robert Hansen: Early life

-Robert Christian Boes Hansen was born in Estherville, Iowa, at Coleman Hospital on February 15, 1939, the elder of two children to an American mother and a Danish father.
-The family moved to Richmond, California in 1942, but returned to Iowa in 1949, settling in Pocahontas.
-His mother was Edna Margret Petersen.
-His father Christian Hansen (1907–1983) owned a bakery in the town, and Robert was employed at the bakery.
-In his youth, he was painfully shy, had a stutter and severe acne that left him permanently scarred.
-Not receiving the attention he wanted from the attractive girls in school, Hansen grew up hating them and nursing fantasies of cruel revenge.
+Robert Hansen was born in Estherville, Iowa, on February 15, 1939, the elder of two children to an American mother, Edna Margret Hansen (née Petersen; October 27, 1916 – April 24, 2005) and a Danish father, local baker Christian "Chris" Hansen (September 16, 1907 – August 12, 1983).
+Robert was employed at his father's bakery.
+The family moved to Richmond, California, in 1942, but returned to Iowa in 1949 and settled in the city of Pocahontas.

-Throughout childhood and adolescence, Hansen was described as being quiet and a loner, and he had a difficult relationship with his domineering father.
-He started to practice both hunting and archery, and often found refuge in these pastimes.
+In his youth, Hansen was painfully shy, had a stutter and suffered severe acne that left him permanently scarred.
+Throughout childhood and adolescence, he was described as a quiet loner who had a difficult relationship with his domineering father.
+Hansen took to practicing both hunting and archery, often finding refuge in those pastimes.
 In 1957, Hansen enlisted in the United States Army Reserve and served for one year before being discharged.
-He later worked as an assistant drill instructor at a police academy in Pocahontas, Iowa.
-There, he began a relationship with a younger woman.
-He married her in the summer of 1960.
+He later worked as an assistant drill instructor at a police academy in Pocahontas.
+There, he began a relationship with a younger woman, whom he married in 1960.

 First crimes

-On December 7, 1960, Hansen was arrested for burning down a Pocahontas County Board of Education school bus garage, revenge for his unpopularity in high school.
-He served twenty months of a three-year prison sentence in Anamosa State Penitentiary.
-During his incarceration, he was diagnosed with manic depression with periodic schizophrenic episodes.
-The psychiatrist who made the diagnosis noted that Hansen had an “infantile personality” and was obsessed with getting back at people he felt had wronged him.
-Hansen's wife filed for divorce while he was incarcerated.
+On December 7, 1960, Hansen was arrested for burning down a Hamilton County Iowa school bus garage, as revenge for his mistreatment in high school.
+He served twenty months of a three-year prison sentence in Anamosa State Penitentiary, during which his first wife divorced him.
+During his incarceration, Hansen was diagnosed with manic depression with periodic schizophrenic episodes.
+The psychiatrist who made the diagnosis noted that Hansen had an "infantile personality" and was obsessed with getting back at people he felt had wronged him.

 Over the next few years, Hansen was jailed several times for petty theft.
-In 1967, he moved to Anchorage, Alaska, with his second wife, whom he had married in 1963 and with whom he had two children.
-In Anchorage, he was well liked by his neighbors and set several local hunting records.
+In 1967 he moved to Anchorage, Alaska, with his second wife, whom he had married in 1963 and with whom he had two children.
+In Anchorage, Hansen opened his own bakery, was well-liked by his neighbors and set several local hunting records.

-In December 1971, Hansen was arrested twice: first for abducting and attempting to rape an unidentified housewife, and then for raping an unidentified sex worker.
-He pleaded no contest to assault with a deadly weapon in the offense involving the housewife; the rape charge involving the sex worker was dropped as part of a plea bargain.
+In December 1971, Hansen was arrested twice, first for abducting and attempting to rape an unidentified housewife, then for raping an unidentified sex worker.
+He pleaded no contest to assault with a deadly weapon in the former offense; the rape charge involving the sex worker was dropped as part of a plea bargain.
 Hansen was sentenced to five years in prison; after serving six months of his sentence, he was placed on a work release program and released to a halfway house.

-In 1976, Hansen pleaded guilty to larceny after he was caught stealing a chainsaw from an Anchorage Fred Meyer store.
-He was sentenced to five years in prison and required to receive psychiatric treatment for his bipolar disorder.
-The Alaska Supreme Court reduced his sentence, and he was released with time served.
+In 1976, Hansen pleaded guilty to larceny after he attempted to steal a chainsaw from an Anchorage Fred Meyer store.
+He was sentenced to five years in prison and required to receive psychiatric treatment for his manic depression.
+The Alaska Supreme Court reduced Hansen's sentence, and he was released with time served.